POST-STUDY-WORK

 Lodgement window after student visa expiry

 Most qualifications: within 3 months of student visa expiry.
 Doctoral degrees: within 6 months.
 Nested qualifications (first PSW-eligible qualification followed by a shorter higher-level qualification under 30 weeks): within 12 months of the first student visa expiry.
-Doctoral special case: you can apply after submitting your thesis — no need to wait for the formal award.
+Doctoral special case: you can apply after submitting your thesis, with no need to wait for the formal award.

 Once-in-a-lifetime rule

 You can only hold a Post-Study Work Visa once.
 No renewals, no second PSW even if you pursue further study afterwards.
-The PSW is a single transition between study and work — plan accordingly.
+The PSW is a single transition between study and work, so plan accordingly.

 Completion and financial requirements